-The University of Chicago Society of Fellows will begin accepting applications this fall for four-year postdoctoral teaching appointments as Harper and Schmidt Fellows who hold the rank of Collegiate Assistant Professor.
+The University of Chicago Society of Fellows will begin accepting applications on August 31, 2016 for four-year postdoctoral teaching appointments as Harper and Schmidt Fellows who hold the rank of Collegiate Assistant Professor.

 The Fellows are members of the College Faculty whose primary responsibility is to teach in the general education (Core) program.
 Candidates should demonstrate excellence in their original scholarship as well as in teaching.

 Applicants must submit applications to be considered in one of the two program areas listed below.
 Please make sure you review these options carefully before beginning your application.

 - Core courses in the Humanities